All EWS policies apply to remote desktop users. Additionally:

 Citrix is a service that enables the use of Windows applications from a variety of platforms without needing to install the application locally.
 The application's computing and GPU needs are handled by EWS-hosted servers.

-Citrix offers the ability to open files in an EWS home directory or Kumo cloud storage location, as well as files on the computer you are connecting from.
+Citrix offers the ability to open files in an EWS home directory, as well as files on the computer you are connecting from.

 FastX allows you to connect via ssh to your EWS linux desktop, and open a graphical desktop such as GNOME.